-What we do not do: Switch does not manage, maintain, control, or have visibility to the data residing on its customers’ servers or data transmitted to/from the telecommunications networks connected to our data centers.
-Moreover, Switch does not directly engage in the provision of cloud services, managed hosting, software, or logical security services that may involve the collection of, or responsibility for customer data.
-As such, our contracts stipulate that customers shall maintain full right of access, rectification, and deletion of their data at all times.
+What we do not do: Switch does not manage, maintain, control, or have visibility to the data residing on its clients’ servers or data transmitted to/from the telecommunications networks connected to our data centers.
+Moreover, Switch does not directly engage in the provision of cloud services, managed hosting, software, or logical security services that may involve the collection of, or responsibility for client data.
+As such, our contracts stipulate that clients shall maintain full right of access, rectification, and deletion of their data at all times.

 Physical and Environmental Security